 First, define the product or service you’re offering then ask:

 There are free tools you can use to build a detailed picture of your market and competition — the more detailed the better.
-The results can also be useful to show potential investors or financial institutions that you’re a good business to invest in.
+The results can also be useful to show potential investors or financial institutions you’re a good business to invest in.

 Knowing who’ll buy your products or services — and why — is crucial for your planning.
 This applies to domestic and overseas markets.

-Banks also produce research that you can access freely — though it’s often general information about the economy and small businesses.
+Banks also produce research you can access freely — though it’s often general information about the economy and small businesses.

 Find out what advantages competitors have over the business you’re planning, and examine their pricing and marketing strategies.